Russian metals are deeply embedded in global markets and hard to sanction

 The giant Norilsk Nickel mine in Russia’s Far North has also not been included in the current sanctions regime, nor its owner, oligarch Vladimir Potanin.

-Russia supplies about 10% of the world's nickel and Russia's Nornickel is the world's biggest supplier of battery- grade nickel at 15%-20% of global supply, according to JPMorgan analyst Dominic O'Kane as cited by Reuters.
+Russia supplies about 10% of the world's nickel and Russia's Nornickel is the world's biggest supplier of battery-grade nickel at 15%-20% of global supply, according to JPMorgan analyst Dominic O'Kane as cited by Reuters.
 NorNickel is also a leading producer of PGMs (platinum group metals).
 All these metals are crucial for the production of electric cars.

-The International Energy Agency forecast earlier this year that nickel demand in electric vehicles will grow by a factor of eight from 2020 to 2030.
+The International Energy Agency (IEA) forecast earlier this year that nickel demand in electric vehicles (EVs) will grow by a factor of eight from 2020 to 2030.

 The United States produced 0.7% of nickel worldwide in 2020 and 2021, but imports most of its nickel from Canada.
 Moreover, the US imports 35% of its palladium, a critical element in catalytic converters, a component in gas-powered vehicles, from Russia, more than any other country